A serious illness often causes everyone in the family to look inward.

 - a location that has particular meaning or symbolism

 Many people find it comforting to plan social rituals together.
-Some patients find peace and closure by participating in the planning of their funeral.
-Other families decide to have a celebration of life while the person who is ill has a chance to be present and hear the appreciation of those whose lives they have touched.
+Your family may find peace and closure by planning the memorial with your loved one.
+Other families decide to have a celebration of life while the person who is ill is still alive.
+This brings the added joy of hearing the love and appreciation of those whose lives they have touched.

 Whatever your beliefs, a serious illness will call upon you to ask deep questions.
-It is an opportunity to clarify your values and bring to light who you are and what it is about you that will survive your physical form.
-Each person’s answers will be unique.
-The gift of a terminal illness is the opportunity to address these questions while you still have time to act on your responses.Return to top
+It is an opportunity to clarify your values.
+It lets you bring to light who you are.
+And for the dying, it highlights the qualities that transcend physical form.